 \section{Abstract}

-The present survey reports on the state of the art of the different cryptographic functionalities built upon the ring learning with errors problem and its interplay with several classical problems in algebraic number theory.
-The survey is based to a certain extent on an invited course given by the author at the Basque Center for Applied Mathematics in September 2018.
+The present survey inteds to serve as a comprehensive account of the main areas of the cryptography based on the Ring Learning With Errors Problem.
+We cover the major topics, from their mathematical foundations to the main primitives, as well as several open ends and recent progress with an emphasis in the connections with algebraic number theory.
+This work is based to a certain extent on an invited course and a seminar given by the author at the Basque Center for Applied Mathematics in 2018 and at the ICIAM 2019.
+Our aim is to provide an introduction to the topic for graduate students with a background in algebra or number theory.